Santa Ana Workplace Back Injuries Lawyer

 Injured at Work?
-Contact Our Santa Ana Workers’ Compensation Lawyers for Help.
+Contact us for Dedicated Representation

 If you are suffering from acute or chronic back pain as a result of your on-the-job work duties, you may be entitled to workers’ compensation.
 According to the Occupational Health and Safety Administration (OSHA), back injuries are some of the most common in the workplace, second only to hand injuries.
 Employees typically suffer from one or more of the following:

 - Fractured vertebrae

 - Lower back pain

 Very often, back injuries of this nature require extensive treatment and extended periods of recovery.
 If you are currently suffering from back pain caused by your work duties, do not wait to involve a legal professional in the matter.
 The right work injury attorney can help you obtain compensation for your pain and suffering, as well as for lost wages during time off work.